rmctr/SpeedSaver/README.md

 Note that it disables Android Rescue Party.
 The reason for this is that the "Rescue Party" is more like a "Party Killer," because it is infamous for factory resetting your device on bootloops.
 We disabled this.

+After install, it is highly recommended to remove the contents of /data/dalvik-cache, reboot, and run "pm compile -a -f -m everything-profile" in the terminal.

 ## Authors 🤓
 The module is developed by Noah (noahy@riseup.net) and Xaiphon, and it includes code by Draco (tytydraco) called KTweak under the BSD 2-Clause "Simplified" license, for which we thank him.
 We also thank DethByte64 for inspiring the way of setting processes' mice levels.